-In the summer of 2009, Pastor Roger Erdvig, M.Ed, President at the Center for the Advancement of Christian Coaching in Reading PA, an experienced minister and administrator who had previously served on the pastoral staff at Smithtown Gospel Tabernacle, came to serve as the new superintendent of Smithtown Christian School.
+In the summer of 2009, Roger Erdvig, Ed.D., President at the Center for the Advancement of Christian Coaching in Reading, PA, an experienced minister and administrator who had previously served on the pastoral staff at Smithtown Gospel Tabernacle, came to serve as the new Superintendent of Smithtown Christian School.
 He came on at the close of the latest major construction project.
-Under the leadership of Pastor Erdvig, Smithtown Christian School has continued to stay the course; seeking to cultivate a culture of honor and integrity, to raise the bar that SCS faculty and students would exemplify still higher standards of conduct in seeking to please God as leaders and leaders-in-training.
-Pastor Erdvig moves forward in the vision that was first caught by the Christian Education Committee back in the 1970’s, and carried on by Pastor Greco through the 70’s, 80’s, 90’s and first part of the 21st century.
-Smithtown Christian School moves forward in its mission to work with parents in training up this next generation to make a difference in the world for Jesus Christ; to be a witness and serve Him with excellence and integrity wherever He calls them, whether in business, trade, ministry, academia, or the arts.
+Under the leadership of Dr. Erdvig, Smithtown Christian School continued to stay the course; seeking to cultivate a culture of honor and integrity, to raise the bar that SCS faculty and students would exemplify still higher standards of conduct in seeking to please God as leaders and leaders-in-training.
+Dr. Erdvig moved forward in the vision that was first caught by the Christian Education Committee back in the 1970’s, and carried on by Pastor Greco through the 70’s, 80’s, 90’s and first part of the 21st century.
+Smithtown Christian School moved forward in its mission to work with parents in training up this next generation to make a difference in the world for Jesus Christ; to be a witness and serve Him with excellence and integrity wherever He calls them, whether in business, trade, ministry, academia, or the arts.